Building an AI Server with Web Interface and API Programmatic Access

 7. Nginx Setup and Configuration

-Nginx was set up as a reverse proxy to provide secure, web-standard access to Open WebUI, typically on port 80 (HTTP) and 443 (HTTPS), and to handle SSL/TLS encryption.
-It will also be used to secure the llama.cpp API endpoint using API key enforcement, hosted on a separate port.
+Nginx was set up as a reverse proxy to provide secure, web-standard access to Open WebUI, and to handle SSL/TLS encryption.
+It is also used to secure the `llama.cpp` API endpoints.

 Setup Steps: